Digital Fleets

 3x faster work 👉 Automated design generation process and centralized knowledge repositories.

-50 % client increase 👉 providing value to design engineering firms, opening up a new client base on top of fleet operators.
+50 % client increase 👉 More value to design engineering firms and a new client base on top of fleet operators.

 PROBLEM SPACE

-The Design and Estimation Process Was Expensive, Time Consuming, and Prone to Errors
+Expensive, Time Consuming, and Prone to Errors Design and Estimation Process

-Designing a typical Zero-Emission facility and preparing it for construction is complicated.
-Engineers have to switch between different design, optimization, and cost analysis tools, making the process expensive, time-consuming, and prone to mistakes.
+Designing a typical Zero-Emission facility and preparing it for construction is usually complicated.
+Engineers have to switch between different design, optimization, and cost analysis tools which makes the process expensive, time-consuming, and prone to mistakes.

 Goals